Fire and rescue services

 Israel has changed its entry requirements.

-From 1 January 2025, all foreigners visiting Israel, including Australians, must obtain either an Electronic Travel Authorisation (ETA-IL) or a visa before arriving in Israel.
+All foreigners visiting Israel, including Australians, must obtain either an Electronic Travel Authorisation (ETA-IL) or a visa before arriving in Israel.

 If you plan to visit Israel for less than 90 days, you may be eligible for the ETA-IL.
 Otherwise, you will need to get a visa before you travel.